librairy/doc/deployment.md

 * **Exploration**: Find a path or get resources from their relationships.

 Each of them is presented as a RESTful-API using JSON as the return format.

+Create a `/explorer` folder and a `docker-compose.yml` file inside it with the following data: